Catfish371/pdsnd_github/README.md

 Bikeshare Project Title

 ### Description
-Ananysis of shared bike program data for more effective fleet deployment
+Ananysis of shared bike program data for more effective fleet deployment.
+The analysis closely tracked with that done for IIT in 2018.

 ### Files used
 bikeshare_2.py